CHCAA-EDUX/NLP-AU/README.md

 ## Contact details

-Your lecturer for this course will be [Ross](au.dk/en/rdkm@cas); the classrooms will be led by [Kenneth](https://pure.au.dk/portal/en/persons/kenneth-christian-enevoldsen(c52b8fd4-bd44-4c8e-997b-648715fd0d0d).html).
-If you have any problems with the course or questions that you want to ask, get in touch with Ross first
+Your lecturer for this course will be [Ross](au.dk/en/rdkm@cas).
+If you have any problems with the course or questions that you want to ask, just get in touch.

 All communication to you will be sent _both_ on Slack _and_ via Blackboard.
 If you need to get in touch with Ross, Slack should be the first place to try - you'll likely get a quicker response!